 Organic/biodynamic viticulture is the ideal but for us, it is not the be-all and end-all.
 Where wines are grown organically and biodynamically we have taken pains to acknowledge this but we also want to actively encourage producers (through supporting their wines) to move in this direction.

 Next, we have the winemaking.
 Nothing added and nothing taken away is our mantra.
 What does this mean in a practical sense?
 Well, fermentation on indigenous yeasts, ideally those cultivated from the vineyard, is non-negotiable.
 Next comes some less obvious stuff...
 No adjustments: no chaptalization, acidification, tannin additions or overt use of oak.
 Certainly no mechanical interventions such as reverse-osmosis and micro-oxidation.
 All of these to a greater or lesser extent interfere with a grape's ability to convey a sense of place and a sense of itself.
-Likewise, lo-fi means unfined and unfiltered.
+Likewise, lo-fi means unfined with minimal if any filtration.
 We can put up with a little haze if it means the wine is more vital and alive.

 So... what about sulfur dioxide?
 Firstly, it does occur naturally in the winemaking process and secondly, we are nothing if not pragmatic.
 We would much rather drink an amazing wine that has been stabilised with a lick of sulfur dioxide as it was bottled than to wax lyrical about how amazing a wine could have been without it.
 We love wines that have had absolutely no preservatives added at all but know that this is not realistic for every producer.
 We are especially proud of the close-to-home examples of these wines and make sure any preservative-free imports are shipped chilled (as you can imagine this adds a bit more to the price of a bottle of wine).